Mobile security: Enable Android Device Encryption

-These precautions are measures that leave no easy solution to the intrusion of people or malicious applications in a smartphone.
+These precautions reduce the ability for people or malicious applications to exploit a user's smartphone.
 If users are careful, many attacks can be defeated, especially phishing and applications seeking only to obtain rights on a device.

-Centralized storage of text messages
+Centralized storage

 One form of mobile protection allows companies to control the delivery and storage of text messages, by hosting the messages on a company server, rather than on the sender or receiver's phone.
 When certain conditions are met, such as an expiration date, the messages are deleted.

-Limitations of certain security measures
+Limitations

 The security mechanisms mentioned in this article are to a large extent inherited from knowledge and experience with computer security.
 The elements composing the two device types are similar, and there are common measures that can be used, such as antivirus software and firewalls.
-However, the implementation of these solutions is not necessarily possible or at least highly constrained within a mobile device.
-The reason for this difference is the technical resources offered by computers and mobile devices: even though the computing power of smartphones is becoming faster, they have other limitations than their computing power.
+However, the implementation of these solutions is not necessarily possible (or is at least highly constrained) within a mobile device.
+The reason for this difference is the technical resources available to computers and mobile devices: even though the computing power of smartphones is becoming faster, they have other limitations: